kalabox/kalabox/docs/troubleshooting.md

 ### Working Offline

 Kalabox uses a remote DNS server to resolve your `*.kbox.site` addresses which means if you don't have an internet connection you are not going to be able to get to your site.
 However, you can use your `hosts` file in this scenario.
 Generally this file is located at `/etc/hosts` on Linux and macOS and `C:\Windows\System32\Drivers\etc\host` on Windows.
-Generally you will need administrative privileges to edit this file.
+You will need administrative privileges to edit this file.

 Here is a [good read](http://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) if you are not very familiar with the `hosts` file, how to edit it and how it works.